PeterCamilleri/CX16/docs/vm_layouts.md

 Notes:

-1. __\*__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the BASIC interpreter.
+1. __'\*'__ - The lowest 2K of memory are reserved for the zero and stack pages plus six pages for the use of the BASIC interpreter.
-2. __heap__ - This optional region is used for dynamic memory allocation, assuming your VM supports that feature.
+2. __Heap__ - This optional region is used for dynamic memory allocation, assuming your VM supports that feature.
-3. __stack__ - The generalized VM stack, assuming your VM supports that feature.
+3. __Stack__ - The generalized VM stack, assuming your VM supports that feature.

 As can be seen, everything is in low RAM.
 With 40K there's enough here